- HW 01 (due Tu, Jan 28, 11pm)

 - you might have the rocket 'hide' in the brown region where the UFOs can't reach it

-- you can make the task more difficult by increasing the ufo-speed relative to the rocket-speed; start easy and then make the task progressively harder
+- you can make the task more difficult by increasing the ufo-speed relative to the rocket-speed

 - you can include comments or explanations about your implementation on the INFO tab